Soneso/as-soroban-examples/timelock/README.md

  *
  * @param {AddressObject} from The address that deposits the given token amount.
  * @param {BytesObject} token The token to be deposited.
- * @param {Signed128BitIntObject} amount The amount of the token to be deposited.
+ * @param {I128Object} amount The amount of the token to be deposited.
- * @param {VectorObject} claimants The list of claimants (AddressObject's) that are allowed to claim the deposit.
+ * @param {VecObject} claimants The list of claimants (AddressObject's) that are allowed to claim the deposit.
 Maximum number of claimants is 10.
  * @param {RawVal} lock_kind The timelock kind (u32).
 If the provided value is 0 the lock_kind is "before" otherwise "after".
- * @param {Unsigned64BitIntObject} timestamp The time point (u64) to apply the timelock for.
+ * @param {U64Object} timestamp The time point (u64) to apply the timelock for.
  * @returns {RawVal} void
  */
-export function deposit(from: AddressObject, token: BytesObject, amount: Signed128BitIntObject, claimants: VectorObject,
+export function deposit(from: AddressObject, token: BytesObject, amount: I128Object, claimants: VecObject,
-  lock_kind: RawVal, timestamp: Unsigned64BitIntObject): RawVal {
+  lock_kind: RawVal, timestamp: U64Object): RawVal {

     if (ledger.hasDataFor(S_INIT)) {
       context.failWithErrorCode(ERR_CODES.ALREADY_INITIALIZED);